Course Descriptions

 Introduction to Islamic Sciences (2 Credits)

 This course aims to introduce students to the classical Islamic sciences.
 The historical development of some of the main Islamic sciences will be covered, including the most important scholars and texts of those sciences, with a special focus on law and its development.
 Students will become familiar with the works they can refer back to for their future research as students at Mishkah University.
-(Absorbed History of Legislation)
+(Absorbed the old course History of Legislation)

 Islamic Apologetics – Formerly Refuting Misconceptions (2 Credits)